 Pupil Premium Allocation

 The Pupil Premium is additional funding given to schools so that they can support their disadvantaged pupils and close the attainment gap between them and their peers.
-The Pupil Premium has risen over the last few years nationally, with schools attracting £2345 per ‘looked-after child’, £1345 per child who has been able to access free school meals within the last 6 years and £3100 for service children.
+The Pupil Premium has risen over the last few years nationally, with schools attracting £2300 per looked-after child, £1345 per child who has been able to access free school meals within the last 6 years and £310 for service children.
 For the 2021-22 academic year schools have also been awarded catch up funding.